dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/odbc/configuration.md

 The `odbcinst.ini` file contains general configurations for the ODBC installed drivers in the system.
 A driver section starts with the driver name between brackets, and then it follows specific configuration knobs belonging to that driver.

-Example of `odbcinst.ini` with the DuckDB:
+Example of `odbcinst.ini` with the dataminer:

 ```ini
 [ODBC]